Naumri/HeroAPI/README.md

 **HeroAPI** is a robust backend solution designed to manage hero data through a powerful RESTful API.

-This project is currently in the initial setup phase (`v0.0.1`).
-Future versions will include full **CRUD (Create, Read, Update, Delete)** operations for managing a list of heroes, designed to serve a separate frontend application.

 ## 🚀 Technologies Used (Backend)

 The current core technologies used in this repository are: